2025-2026 Basic Sciences Student Council Officers

 Academic VP

-Julio Sierra is a third-year graduate student in the Neuroscience, Systems Biology, and Bioengineering program.
-As academic vice president for Basic Sciences Student Council, he serves as a student representative on the Basic Sciences Admissions and Curriculum Committees.
-His research focuses on how early environmental factors (diet and stress) impact the neurodevelopment of brain regions that regulate cognition and motivation, increasing susceptibility for maladaptive eating behaviors in adulthood.
+Julio is a fourth-year PhD candidate in the Neuroscience, Systems Biology, and Bioengineering program at Loma Linda University.
+As the Academic VP of the Basic Sciences Student Council, Julio serves as the graduate student representative on the Admissions Committee and Curriculum Committee for the Department of Basic Sciences.
+As a member of the Fig NeuroLab, Julio’s research focuses on how diet and stress impact adolescent neurodevelopment of regions regulating reward-related behaviors, increasing susceptibility for maladaptive eating behaviors in adulthood.

 Jacob White